Steady728/CICD-pipeline/README.md

-a fully automated CICD pipeline deployment from balaraju golla Jenkins
+a fully automated CICD pipeline deployment from Deji and balaraju golla Jenkins
 Terraform